Bryan Magee: Death

-Magee died on 26 July 2019, at the age of 89, at St Luke's Hospital in Headington, Oxford.
-He is survived by his Swedish daughter Gunnela and her children and grandchildren.
+Magee died on 26 July 2019, at the age of 89, at St Luke's Hospital in Headington, Oxford, the care home in which he had spent his final years.
 His funeral took place on 15 August.

 The last of Magee's books to be published during his lifetime – Making the Most of It (2018) – closes:

 A celebration of his life was held in the chapel of Keble College, Oxford, on 29 October 2019.
-The event was opened by Sir Jonathan Phillips, Warden of Keble College, and was introduced by Magee's executor, the academic, author and editor Henry Hardy.
+The event was opened by Sir Jonathan Phillips, Warden of Keble College, and was introduced by Magee's executor, the academic, author, and editor Henry Hardy.
 It included audio and video clips of Magee, music chosen by him and played by the Amherst Sextet, and addresses by David Owen and Simon Callow.
 The music choices were the sextet from Strauss's Capriccio, the largo from Elgar's Serenade for Strings and the prelude to Wagner's Tristan und Isolde.
 The addresses by Owen and Callow were published together with a notice of Magee's life by Hardy in the Oldie.